Literary-Insights/blog/src/content/blog/You Owe You_ Ignite Your Power, Your Purpose, and Your Why - Eric Thomas.txt-1.md

 ---
-title: You Owe You_ Ignite Your Power, Your Purpose, and Your Why - Eric Thomas
+title: You Owe You Ignite Your Power, Your Purpose, and Your Why - Eric Thomas
-slug: you-owe-you_-ignite-your-power-your-purpose-and-your-why-eric-thomas
+slug: you-owe-you-ignite-your-power-your-purpose-and-your-why-eric-thomas
 tags:
   - book-summary
 excerpt: ""